The-AI-Alliance/enterprise-MCP/docs/index.markdown

 * Technical Deep Dives
   * MCP internals
   * Optimizing performance of MCP servers
+  * Future directions for MCP: extensions to support more use cases, etc.
   * …
 * MCP in action: domain-specific examples
   * Lessons learned the hard way